-From Cayce, Mississippi, the son of a sharecropper, he moved with his family to Memphis at an early age.
-By the age of ten Thomas was singing and tap-dancing in amateur shows.
-After high school he traveled through the south with the Rabbit Foot Minstrel Show, but left the road when he had his own family to support and began working in a textile bleaching mill and tending boilers.
-In time, Thomas was able to use his weekends to host the amateur night at the Palace and Handy theaters in Memphis; places where Johnny Ace, B.B.
+From Cayce, Mississippi, the son of a sharecropper moved with his family to Memphis at an early age.
+By age ten, Thomas was singing and tap-dancing in amateur shows.
+After high school, he traveled through the south with the Rabbit Foot Minstrel Show but left the road when he had his own family to support and began working in a textile bleaching mill and tending boilers.
+In time, Thomas could use his weekends to host the amateur night at the Palace and Handy theaters in Memphis; places where Johnny Ace, B.B.
 King, Bobby Blue Bland, and others would show up.

-In 1998, he had triple bypass surgery, Rufus Thomas died of from heart failure in December 2001.
+In 1998, he had triple bypass surgery, and Rufus Thomas died of heart failure in December 2001.